stevekochscience/sqlschool/_posts/2014-02-05-inner-joins.markdown

 </div>
 -->

-If you want to keep the rows that aren't matched, you'll can use Outer Joins, which are covered in [next lesson](/intermediate/outer-joins.html).
+If you want to keep the rows that aren't matched, you can use Outer Joins, which are covered in the [next lesson](/intermediate/outer-joins.html).